-Separate classes for their respective students are provided in King's and Dalhousie in English 1, Latin 1 and French 1.
-All other classes are attended jointly by students of King's and Dalhousie and are given by Dalhousie professors or by professors on the King's Foundation, depending on the courses taken.
+Separate classes for their respective students are provided in King's and Dalhousie in English I, Latin I, French I, Mathematics I, and History I. All other classes are attended jointly by students of King's and Dalhousie and are given by Dalhousie professors or by professors on the King's Foundation, depending on the courses taken.
 The students of both institutions follow the same curriculum, take the same examinations and must attain the same academic standard.

-King's holds in abeyance her degree conferring power in Arts & Science, but retains complete control of her Divinity School as well as of her endowments, administration of residences, etc.
+King's holds in abeyance her degree conferring power in Arts & Science, but retains complete control of her Divinity School as well as of her present endowments, administration of residences, etc.